a14en9/Remote-Sensing-Image-Classification/README.md

 Example training and testing codes can be found in `exp/AID`.
 For simplicity, only the case where the data is split into 20% (training) and 80% (test) on the AID dataset is shown.
 The rest of the experiments are expected to be similar.

 ### Results
-The reproduction results (20%-80%) of randomly splitting the dataset twice on AID can reach 93.06% and 92.86%.
+The reproduction results (20%-80%) of randomly splitting the dataset twice on AID can reach 93.06% and 92.86%, respectively.

 ## Acknowledgements